kekse1/count.php/README.md

 That's also important for the *optional* `?override=` GET parameter (see above), e.g., as hosts (etc.) also won't ever be accepted 'as is'.

-So I'm also securing the used `$_SERVER` variables, as e.g. via `Hostname: ...` in HTTP the host could be poisoned this way as well!
+So I'm also securing the used `$_SERVER` variables, as e.g. via `Hostname: ...` in the HTTP header the host could be poisoned as well!

 #### **FQDN**'s
 The string filter (above) also removes any trailing `.` from the hostnames; so if you call from a